ahrebel/rhesustracking/README.md

 ![Animated Eyes](https://github.com/user-attachments/assets/0f245b14-ec20-4a11-868a-ae207a7dfa1d)

+** Please Note**
+This repository is not complete.
+The code is not finalized and will not work on your device.
+Please check back in two to three weeks for a final, working version of this code.

+---

 This repository implements an eye–tracking system for Rhesus macaques (and humans) using **DeepLabCut (DLC)**.
 The system detects eye landmarks from video frames, maps raw eye coordinates to screen positions (via a trained regression model), and analyzes gaze/fixation patterns during touchscreen interactions.

 > **Key Features:**